Logo

 This blog post is part of a series in which I interpret African utilitarian objects as products of design.
 Addressing core principles of design, this project investigates how our understanding of African objects and material culture fits within networks of exchange between people and things.
 A focus on design encourages us to consider how aesthetic and functional values are imposed on and enacted within local cultures, intersecting the disciplines of fine art and craft.
 This project is in collaboration with the NCMA and the Ackland Art Museum.

-Taylor Hunkins
+Picture of Taylor Hunkins

 Taylor Hunkins is a PhD student at UNC–Chapel Hill, current Huntley Scholar at the Ackland Art Museum, and curatorial intern at the NCMA.